Dre Campbell Farm

 1. Beneficial Nematodes

-Applied properly, beneficial nematodes will enter the larvae of the codling moth and kill them.
-Best of all, these tiny creatures are non-toxic to plants, people, and pets, and they are 100% organic.
+Beneficial nematodes will enter the larvae of the codling moth and kill them.
+Best of all, these tiny creatures are non-toxic to plants, people, and pets and are 100% organic.

-If you’re looking for an environmentally friendly way to deal with codling moths, beneficial nematodes may be the answer for you.
-Moreover, you can easily acquire them online or at certain garden centers.
+If you’re looking for an environmentally friendly way to deal with codling moths, beneficial nematodes may be your answer.
+Moreover, you can easily acquire them online or at some garden centers.

 2. Moth Traps

-There are many types of moth traps available, like this one and this one.
-These work by releasing a scent that attracts male moths.
+Many types of moth traps are available, like this one and this one.
+They work by releasing a scent that attracts male moths.
 However, the most commonly used are those that use pheromones to attract the moths.

 Pheromones are chemicals that mimic the scent of the female moth, which the male moth uses to find her.
-When the male moth detects the pheromone, he flies towards it and ends up getting trapped in the trap.
+When the male moth detects the pheromone, it flies toward it and gets trapped in the trap.

 Use these traps to lure the moths in and kill them.
-Once the moths are drawn in, they can’t escape, and eventually they die.
+Once the moths are drawn in, they can’t escape and eventually die.

 Alternatively, make some homemade codling moth traps.
 These traps can be used to catch male and female moths.

-Get a gallon plastic milk jug and pour in two cups of apple cider vinegar and half a cup of molasses.
-Add water to fill up the rest of the jug.
+Take a gallon plastic milk jug and pour two cups of apple cider vinegar and half a cup of molasses into it.
+Add water to fill the rest of the jug.

-Cut two holes in the jug so you can hang it up in a tree.
-Make more than one of these, as you’ll need about three traps per tree.
+Next, cut two holes in the jug to hang it up in a tree.
+Make more than one of these; you will need about three traps per tree.

 3. Spinosad

-Used as an organic pesticide, spinosad is effective at killing codling moths and other pests.
+Spinosad is an organic pesticide that effectively kills codling moths and other pests.
 It’s also non-toxic to people and pets, making it a safer option than many chemical pesticides.

-You can use Spinosad in a number of ways, including as a spray, dust, or pour-on.
-But it’s important to follow the instructions on the label for the best results.
+You can use spinosad in several ways, including as a spray, dust, or pour-on.
+However, for the best results, follow the instructions on the label.

 4. Kaolin Clay

-Kaolin clay can be used directly on the fruit to create a barrier that prevents codling moths from laying their eggs there and eating from the fruit.
+Kaolin clay can be used directly on the fruit to create a barrier preventing codling moths from laying their eggs and eating the fruit.

 5. Birds

-Birds can also be an effective organic codling moth control method that you can make use of.
+Birds can also be an effective organic codling moth control method that you can use.

-While they are in the area, some of the birds will also go after the moths and their eggs, helping to reduce the population in your yard and garden.
+While they are in the area, some birds will also go after the moths and their eggs, helping to reduce the population in your yard and garden.

 6. Trichogramma Wasps

 These tiny parasitic wasps lay their eggs inside the eggs of moths.
-When the wasp larvae hatch, it then kills the moth’s egg embryo.
+When the wasp larvae hatch, they kill the embryos of the moth eggs.

-You can buy these tiny parasitic wasps.
-Or, you can make efforts to attract them with plants such as catnip, sage, and peppermint [2].
+You can buy these tiny parasitic wasps or attract them with plants such as catnip, sage, and peppermint [2].

 7. Pick Up and Discard Fallen Fruits

-One of the simplest things you can do to help prevent codling moths from taking over is to pick up and discard any fallen fruits.
-This will limit the pests’ habitat.
+One of the simplest ways to help prevent codling moths from taking over is to pick up and discard fallen fruit.
+Doing so will limit the pests’ habitat.

 8. Corrugated Cardboard Banding

-One of the easiest ways to trap codling moths is to wrap corrugated cardboard around the tree trunks.
-This will provide an attractive nesting spot for the larvae to spin their cocoons.
+One of the easiest ways to trap codling moths is to wrap corrugated cardboard around tree trunks.
+This method provides an attractive nesting spot for the larvae to spin their cocoons.

 Once the cocoons are in place, remove the pieces of cardboard and destroy them.